 I know the woman over there.
 She is my sister’s friend.

-Ich kenne die Frau dort.
-Sie ist eine Freundin meiner Schwester.
+Ich (personal pronoun) kenne diese Frau (definite pronoun) dort.
+Sie (personal pronoun) ist eine Freundin meiner (possessive pronoun) Schwester.

 London’s restaurants are very good.